Konstantinos-Chatzistavrou/Threat-Watch/README.md

 - [License](#license)
 - [Contact](#contact)

 Welcome to Threat-Watch, the most privacy-focused cybersecurity news app in the world.
 This README provides an overview of the app's features, installation instructions, how to contribute, and more.
+Our official app is still under development and testing.
+We don't have an exact release date, but we are aiming for an official launch in late August.

 ## Features